DFE-Digital/cpd-payment-calculations/etc/schema/0.0.1/messages/body/ecf/create/readme.md

 Message type: 'EventCreate'

-Decribes a JSON payload of events for a request
+Decribes a JSON payload of events for a submission to the api

 ## Scenarios